daiki-sato/todolist/README.md

 # React + TypeScript + Vite

+This project is a simple todo list built with React and TypeScript using Vite.
+You can add new tasks, mark them as completed, and remove them from the list.

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+The template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: